Appsilon/NLPShiny/README.md

 ##### Which model is used and how?

+There are models for the services: Healthcare (Africa and Colombia) and Cash Transfer (Colombia).
 The python model is precomputed, saved in .pkl files, see folder `pkl`, and loaded by python scripts in folder `py`, from a call in the R module `tag`.
 The pertinent python notebook developed in group is on the gitlab repository, see above.
 In the notebook, the accepted model is SVC

 ##### Where is python?